Guaraní people: Argentina

+Indigenous Guarani in Argentina fight to protect their ancestral lands from illegal logging and government neglect.
+A group formed by members of the Guarani community called "Los Rumberos," or “The Patrollers,” safeguard the forest to deter further encroachment.

 Paraguay

 The Guarani people and culture persist.
-Nearly all the forest tribes on the borders of Paraguay are Guarani.
 Many are descendants of mission exiles.
 In Paraguay, Guarani lineage predominates in the population and the Guarani language is spoken in most departments to this day.